 - Levi from Attack on Titan is rumored to be a famous criminal until Erwin recruited him into the military.
 Supplemental materials confirmed this.
 He even intended to kill Erwin at one point!

-- In the Marvel universe, Scott Lang, who becomes the second Ant-Man, is a former burglar.
+- Scott Lang, who becomes the second Ant-Man, is a former burglar.

-- Also in Marvel, the Thunderbolts started out as a group of villains only pretending to be superheroes... until they decided they liked being heroes more and became actual heroes.
+- The Thunderbolts started out as a group of villains only pretending to be superheroes... until they decided they liked being heroes more and became actual heroes.

 - The Sandman (no, not that one) tried to be a good guy for awhile.
 It didn't take.